TarekRaafat/skalex/design/alpha-4.md

 16. Non-tx writes to a tx-touched collection are rejected; rollback cannot clobber outside writes.
 17. `SkalexConfig` type exposes `lenientLoad`; logger level includes `'warn'`.
 18. `DataStore` abstraction replaces all direct `this._data` access in Collection.
 No `this._data.push`, `splice`, `indexOf`, or direct index assignment remains.
+19. `D1Adapter.writeAll()` uses a D1 session for cross-chunk atomicity when the D1 Sessions API is GA; otherwise documented as a known limitation.
+20. Every engine throw uses a typed error class with a stable `ERR_SKALEX_*` code.
+Zero `throw new Error(...)` / `throw new TypeError(...)` sites remain under `src/` (enforced by grep in CI).
+21. Non-interface methods do not use `async` without `await`. `eslint --rule "require-await: error"` passes across `src/`.
+22. `no-console` eslint rule is enabled with a single targeted override for `src/engine/utils.js`.
+A stray `console.*` call in any other engine file fails lint.
-19. All regression tests exist and pass.
+23. All regression tests exist and pass.
-20. The verification matrix passes.
+24. The verification matrix passes.

 ---